centreon/centreon-documentation/versioned_docs/version-23.04/reporting/available-reports.md

 #### Prerequisites

-This report is developed for full compatibility with the plugin pack Virt-VMware2-ESX and the Centreon-VMWare-2.0 connector.
+This report is developed for full compatibility with the Monitoring Connector Virt-VMware2-ESX and the Centreon-VMWare-2.0 connector.
 The following prerequisites for the proper generation of the report shall apply.